-Step # Action Step 1 - Create protection policies Create one or more CloudPoint protection policies with the desired snapshot and replication settings and a policy schedule.
-Ensure that you create the appropriate host or disk-level policy depending on the type of asset that you wish to protect.
-Make a note of the policy names.
-You are going to use the policy names in the tags that you create and assign to the assets.
-See "About policies" on page 152.
-Step 2 - Add tags to the assets Using the cloud vendor management tools, add tags to the assets that you wish to protect using the configured CloudPoint policies.
-The tags must be defined as a "key": "value" pair and must use the following convention: "veritas-protection-policy":" <policyname>"</policyname> Here, veritas-protection-policy is the name of the key.
-The key name is case sensitive; use this name as is, do not modify the key name. <policyname> is the value of the key and represents the CloudPoint protection policy that you wish to associate with the asset.</policyname> For example, if the name of the policy is Policy1, the asset tag will be as follows: "veritas-protection-policy":"Policy1" Note: The policy name that you specify here is not case sensitive.
+Step # Action Step 2 - Add tags to the assets Using the cloud vendor management tools, add tags to the assets that you wish to protect using the configured CloudPoint policies.
+The tags must be defined as a "key": "value" pair and must use the following convention: "veritas-protection-policy":" <policyname>"</policyname> Here, veritas-protection-policy is the name of the key. <policyname> is the value of the key and represents the CloudPoint protection policy that you wish to associate with the asset.</policyname> For example, if the name of the policy is Policy1, the asset tag will be as follows: "veritas-protection-policy":"Policy1" Note: The key name and the value are not case sensitive.
 If you want to associate multiple protection policies to the same asset, you can specify all the policies within a single tag.
 This is the most critical step in the process.
-If the assets are not tagged correctly, the feature will not work.
+If the assets are not tagged correctly, the feature will not work. ■ In case of AWS and Azure cloud assets, specify multiple policy names separated using commas.
+For example, if want to associate policies Policy1, Policy2, and Policy3, the asset tag will be as follows: "veritas-protection-policy":"Policy1, Policy2, In case of GCP cloud assets, specify multiple policy names separated using the underscore character.
+For example, using the same policy names listed earlier, the asset tag will be as follows: "veritas-protection-policy":"Policy1_Policy2_P